dorodo95/dorodo95.github.io/_posts/2022-09-12-exploring-style-in-limitation-1.md

     <figcaption>from paper to paperer </figcaption>

     <h4>Evolution of the medium</h4>
-    As hardware evolve, certain techniques become available for developers to explore.
+    As hardwares evolve, certain techniques become available for developers to explore.
 This is especially interesting when you consider the other way around, as games used all sorts of smoke and mirrors to achieve a certain vision.
 On traditional IPs that had several entries over the years, the development team can utilize this as a way to showcase an evolution for the franchise, and give us a glimpse of new ideas and concepts that were previously impossible to be achieved due to said limitations.
 A good example of this is the Yakuza series, which had most of its games taking place in the Kamurocho district, which managed to keep a lot of its original structure intact over the years.
 As the idea of a big city with several light sources and pedestrians walking around, the RGG team chose certain technical and design limitations to work with the hardware.
     <p class="frame"><img src="{{site.baseurl}}/assets/images/yakuzacomp.png"></p>
     <figcaption>kamurocho was portrayed on many different generations, each one bring it to life on its own way</figcaption>